Klaas Wynne

 6 April 2009

-Tags: emigrate, EPSRC, grants, presentations, startup, teaching
+Tags: emigrate, EPSRC, grants, startup, teaching

-Posted in PhD life, Research and education, Tips for junior scientists
+Posted in PhD life, Research and education, Tips

 So here we are.
 Made it, got through the rat race, and found a safe haven in a Physics Department in a different country.
 They even offer state-of-the-art lab space and a small startup package (not sufficient to do anything substantial in photonics).
 So where to begin?
 Here is a brief description of my first steps as a university lecturer, which has little to do with science as I knew it.